WorkflowAI/python-sdk/README.md

 - **Integrated with WorkflowAI**: The SDK seamlessly syncs with the WorkflowAI web application, giving you access to a powerful playground where you can edit prompts and compare models side-by-side.
 This hybrid approach combines the flexibility of code-first development with the visual tools needed for effective prompt engineering and model evaluation.

+- **Multimodality support**: Build agents that can handle multiple modalities, such as images, PDFs, documents, and audio.
+Learn more about [multimodal capabilities](https://docs.workflowai.com/python-sdk/multimodality).

 ## Get Started

 `workflowai` requires Python 3.9 or higher.